NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    - `is_active`
    - `car_park`

-   You realize that you need to distinguish between entry and exit sensors.
+  ⚠️⚠️⚠️ You realize that you need to distinguish between entry and exit sensors!
 Since each of those sensors will need different methods, you decide to subclass the `Sensor` class.

 2. Create a new class called `EntrySensor` that inherits from `Sensor`.
 The `EntrySensor` class should **not** have an `__init__` method.
 Do the same for the `ExitSensor` class.